-The exact mechanism is not entirely clear but presumably occurs from one of two methods.
-The first is the production of free fatty acids, which initiates a toxic reaction in the endothelium.
-This process is further complicated by accumulation of neutrophils and other inflammatory cells, which cause damage to vasculature.
-The other mechanism is a mechanical obstruction of the pulmonary vasculature by fat globules, aggregates of red blood cells and platelets.
+- production of free fatty acids, which initiates a toxic reaction in the endothelium.
+This process is further complicated by the accumulation of neutrophils and other inflammatory cells, which cause damage to the vasculature.

-Urine analysis for fat globules may be useful in the setting of large pulmonary fat embolism.
+Urinalysis for fat globules may be useful in the setting of large a pulmonary fat embolism.

-Non specific but can resemble those in acute respiratory distress syndrome from any cause, and consist of widespread homogeneous and heterogeneous areas of increased opacity.
-A normal heart size and the absence of other features of cardiogenic oedema (septal lines, pleural effusion, and pulmonary venous hypertension may aid differentiation from noncardiogenic pulmonary oedema).
+Non-specific but can resemble those in acute respiratory distress syndrome from any cause, and shows widespread homogeneous and heterogeneous areas of increased opacity.
+A normal heart size and the absence of other features of cardiogenic oedema (septal lines, pleural effusion, and pulmonary venous hypertension) may aid in the differentiation from noncardiogenic pulmonary oedema.

 - ground-glass opacities: can occur with a geographic distribution and or in association with interlobular septal thickening 7

 - small (<1 cm) nodules of various sizes: presumed to represent alveolar oedema or haemorrhage secondary to the fat embolism syndrome 5,6

 - fat attenuating filling defects in pulmonary arteries: rarely described in non-fulminant fat embolism syndrome